Nastiakor/mpp_exercice/README.md

 Comments: I have created a new class ContactCard that takes 2 required parameters, name and phoneNumber, the build method returns a Container; and I've added it in ContactPage.

 7. Repeat this card object vertically until it overflows the screen (wrap the container in a column).
 The page should be readable and scrollable.
 Comments: I decided to call the ContactCard class on ContactPage several times with different class attrinutes.
-For the moment I left them as a hard-code data but I had in mind to further stock them in a JSON file or in a database.
+For the moment I left them as a hard-code data but I had in mind to further stock them in a JSON file or in a database and display them with a ListView.builder constructor.
 Source: https://docs.flutter.dev/cookbook/lists/long-lists.

 ## Optional Enhancements